Davy-Hu/multi-channel-authentication-with-DI-Java/README.md

 ### Resource Loader File

 Now that we&#39;ve created a properties file, we want to be able to read the file and extract information.
-Create a file called ResrouceLoader.java in /src/main/java/com/bill/security/util.
-The basic intuition for this would be to create a bunch of getter and setter methods to get and set each of the properties, however, this is very inefficient for a project that can have many properties.
-Therefore, another intuition is to create a map that stores all the keys and values, but this is still inefficient if there are many properties in the file.
-Thus, we want to create a solution that will read the properties file, and load the properties from the file the same way no matter how many elements there are.
-We will still use a map to store the keys and values, but when we load the properties, we will loop though the file to get all key value pairs.
+We will use a class called ResrouceLoader.java in /src/main/java/com/bill/security/util to achieve this.

+There are varied implementations about this class.
+The basic intuition for this would be to create a bunch of getter and setter methods for each entry of the properties.
+However, this is very inefficient and not flexible for an application that have many properties (some may have hundreds of properties).

+Another better way is to create a map that stores all the keys and values instead of getter/setter methods, but this is still inefficient if there are many properties in the file.

+Our final solution is to read the properties file, and load the properties from the file the same way no matter how many elements there are.
+We will still use a map to store and cache the keys and values.

 ### Create User Classes and Models